Chapter 31. Reproductive System

 ⑥ Morning sickness

-○ Stage 1: Cervical dilation (1 mm → 10 cm)
+○ Stage 1: cervical dilation (1 mm → 10 cm)

-○ Stage 2: Delivery of the baby
+○ Stage 2: delivery of the baby

-○ Stage 3: Delivery of the placenta
+○ Stage 3: delivery of the placenta

 ⑷ Twins

-② Monozygotic Twins (Identical Twins)
+② Monozygotic twins

 Figure 10.
 Three Ways Identical Twins Are Formed